Genie in a Bottle: Writing and development

 EMI executive Carla Ondrasik introduced two of her most prominent songwriters, David Frank and Steve Kipner.
 They began working together, and later collaborated with writer Pamela Sheyne.
 The evening before their songwriting appointment, Frank awoke with an idea for a song which consisted of an eight-bar loop with "a lot of different changes".
 When presenting the track to Sheyne, she performed the lyrics "If you want to be with me", which Frank liked.
 The three writers continued adding lyrics to a "really fast" writing session; they agreed that intellect was an afterthought, with the main intention to create a "hit song".
 They agreed a female should serve as the lead singer, at which point Frank recommended that Aguilera record the track.

-Aguilera contributed a spoken hook for the song, saying there "wasn't enough time" between the Mulan soundtrack and Christina Aguilera recording sessions for her to provide lyrical offerings.
+Aguilera contributed a spoken hook for the song, saying there "wasn't enough time" between the Mulan soundtrack and Christina Aguilera recording sessions for her to provide more lyrical offerings.
 She later said that she had a substantial role in the production, stating that she adjusted instruments and lyrics after being displeased with its "rough beginnings".
+In the interview for Time Aguilera noted: "I actually had some contribution in writing in the first album.
+I didn’t know I should have a credit, so I kind of got cheated."
 Originally presented as "If You Want to Be with Me", Aguilera's management suggested the final name "Genie in a Bottle".
 The title was conceived to present an Arabian theme, which the label felt they could market with beaded jewelry and clothing to develop the record's theme.
 Prior to being recorded by Aguilera, the track received much interest from the writers of the up-and-coming girl group Innosense, who felt that the band was more likely to make the song a hit.
-In an interview, Sheyne said there were three artists interested in the song—Aguilera, Innosence and Paula Abdul.
+In an interview, Sheyne said there were three artists interested in the song—Aguilera, Innosense and Paula Abdul.
 However, Innosense and Abdul did not have completed albums which meant the release of the song would not happen for a while, but Aguilera's debut album was done.
 The producers and songwriter were told that Aguilera would release the song as her first single from her debut album.
 RCA Records executive Ron Fair pushed for the track, the writers allowed Aguilera to record the track, and had "no doubt" she was the right performer after she completed the recording.